Newcoderorigin/porjectx/README.md

 confirming that the pinned dependency set resolves without conflicts.
 Users on Python 3.12 should downgrade to Python 3.10/3.11 or wait for a dependency refresh that supports NumPy ≥1.28 and SciPy ≥1.12 before proceeding.

+## UI configuration surface

+The manual trading shell and Tkinter dashboard now read defaults from `configs/ui.yml`.
+The file ships with sensible demo values so the GUI renders without external data sources:

+- `appearance` &mdash; theme token (currently `dark`) and accent family used by the style registry.
+- `shell` &mdash; defaults for the research symbol/timeframe, training lookback, calibration flag, simulated backtest window, and preferred playbook.
+- `chart` &mdash; LiveChart refresh cadence (`fps`), point budget, and price precision used by upcoming streaming widgets.
+- `status` &mdash; copy for the status banners shown in the Login, Train, Backtest, and Guard tabs so product teams can retune messaging without touching code.

+Operators can override the YAML at runtime either with environment variables or CLI flags:

+- Environment variables follow the `TOPTEK_UI_*` convention, e.g.
+  `TOPTEK_UI_SYMBOL`, `TOPTEK_UI_INTERVAL`, `TOPTEK_UI_LOOKBACK_BARS`,
+  `TOPTEK_UI_CALIBRATE`, `TOPTEK_UI_FPS`, and `TOPTEK_UI_THEME`.
+- CLI switches (`--symbol`, `--timeframe`, `--lookback`, `--model`, `--fps`) apply the same overrides for one-off runs and are reflected back into the GUI when it launches.

+These controls keep the default Topstep demo intact while making it easy to point the toolkit at alternative markets or stress-test higher frequency charts without editing source files.